Medicinal use of cannabinoids is logical, since our bodies produce some of the same chemicals (endocannabinoids) for healthy brain function.

 Medications with cannabis extracts and THC are used in Germany, Israel, and Canada to treat Tourette syndrome.
 Some states have legalized medical marijuana particularly for the treatment of Tourette syndrome.

 The benefits of cannabis for sleep problems and restless leg syndrome have been reported for many years.

 Research is just now analyzing the effects cannabinoids have on this very important biological need: a good night’s sleep.

 Patients have reported cannabis reduces symptoms of PTSD, such as nightmares, panic attacks, hypervigilance, personal detachment and more.

 Cannabis reduces amygdala activity, the organ causing the fear response.

-Other illnesses that have seen positive results from cannabis use: menopause, Alzheimer’s, multiple sclerosis, hypertension.
+Other illnesses that have been positive results from cannabis use: menopause, Alzheimer’s, multiple sclerosis, hypertension.

-Where legal, cannabis, with the active cannabinoids, is consumed (for a medical or recreation purpose) in foods, such as gummies, cookies, or in tea.
+Where legal, cannabis, with the active cannabinoids, is consumed (for a medical or recreational purpose) in foods, such as gummies, cookies or tea.

 At this time, cannabis products are not used in animal feed, and anyone wanting to give it to their pet as a treatment should consult with a veterinarian.

 Hemp seed (actually a nut) is found in birdseed because birds like it and it is high in fat.